Table of Contents Hide

 Moreover, thousands of people have lost their lives or limbs.
 Unfortunately, thousands of orphans and widows have been rendered.
 Scores have disappeared.
 Colossal damage to property is evident.

 Besides, numerous educational and healthcare institutions have suffered damages.
-It’s every day’s newspaper headlines that those who have survived all this, continue to be reminded of their vulnerability.
+It’s every day’s newspaper headlines that the people of Kashmir are not having a peaceful atmosphere for living there.
+Even those who have survived all this, continue to be reminded of their vulnerability.

 Moreover, disruption of development works consequent upon the war-like situation.
 Ultimately, there are unemployment, poverty, etc.